medtagger/MedTagger/backend/docs/testing.md

 Testing MedTagger Backend
 -------------------------

-Backend tests always run on each Pull Request that you will send to our repository.
-To check your code locally follow the instructions below.
+Backend tests run on each Pull Request that you will send to our repository.
+To check your code locally follow instructions below.

 ## Linters & Unit tests

 MedTagger Backend uses many linters and checkers to make sure that our codebase follows Python standards.
  We use PyLint, Flake8 with many plugins and MyPy for type checking.
-We also use PyTest for definition of all unit tests.
+We also use PyTest for definition of our unit tests.

-To run such linters and tests please execute:
+To run linters and unit tests please execute:

 ```bash
 $ . ./devenv.sh